-Omega 3 oils (found in some nuts and fish) are important for our general health and maintaining good brain function.
-There is no evidence that they reduce the symptoms of depression, but may possibly be helpful in reducing the risk of psychotic illnesses such as schizophrenia.
+- Omega 3 oils (found in some nuts and fish) are important for our general health and maintaining good brain function.
+There is no evidence that they reduce the symptoms of depression, but it is speculated they may possibly be helpful in reducing the risk of developing psychotic illnesses such as schizophrenia.

 - St John’s Wort can be effective in reducing symptoms for people with mild to moderate depression.
 However, it should not be taken at the same time as antidepressant medication prescribed by a doctor.
 St John’s Wort can interact with other medications to cause a range of problems – increasing the effects of some while decreasing the effects of others.

 - SAMe may be helpful for some people with mild to moderate depression.
 People with bipolar disorder should not take SAMe, however, as it may induce a manic episode.
 It should not be taken at the same time as a prescribed antidepressant, because of the danger of interactions.

 - Ginkgo biloba and Ginseng have no effect on symptoms of depression.
 There is no evidence to support its use for this purpose.

 - Light therapy can be helpful for some people affected by Seasonal affective disorder.
 Discuss with your doctor.

 - Homeopathy has no effect on the symptoms of mental illness.
 There is no evidence to support its use for this purpose.

 - Meditation can be helpful in reducing stress for some people, although there is no evidence that it reduces the symptoms of mental illness.
 It is not recommended for people severely affected by depression or those at risk of experiencing psychotic symptoms.